 Canadian and international intellectual property laws protect this Site and its Content.
-Unless otherwise indicated, copyright is held by the Queen’s Printer for Ontario.
+Unless otherwise indicated, copyright is held by the King’s Printer for Ontario.

 Use and Reproduction of Content

-The materials may only be reproduced for commercial purposes under a licence from the Queen’s Printer, with the exception of Government of Ontario legal materials (statutes, regulations and judicial decisions).
+The materials may only be reproduced for commercial purposes under a licence from the Kings’s Printer, with the exception of Government of Ontario legal materials (statutes, regulations and judicial decisions).

 Policy on Copyright on Legal Materials

-The Queen’s Printer for Ontario holds copyright in Ontario statutes, regulations and judicial decisions.
-The Queen’s Printer permits any person to reproduce the text and images contained in the statutes, regulations and judicial decisions without seeking permission and without charge.
+The Kings’s Printer for Ontario holds copyright in Ontario statutes, regulations and judicial decisions.
+The Kings’s Printer permits any person to reproduce the text and images contained in the statutes, regulations and judicial decisions without seeking permission and without charge.
 The legal materials must be reproduced accurately, and Crown copyright in the legal materials must be acknowledged in the following form:

 *The year of first publication of the legal materials is to be completed.